bobgeis/js-space-rocks/readme.md

 Luckily, a dedicated rescue and rock-buster ship is already prepped and on-site.
 That's you!

-Try to keep the toroidal Subspace Locus 1457 safe for travelers.
-If any ships get hit by rocks, pick up the lifepods and deliver them to the medbay in the North East quadrant for treatment.
-If you pick up any crystallized minerals from busted rocks, deliver those to the prospector base in the South West quadrant for analysis.
-If you get into a jam, hopefully you have enough charge on your Omega-13 to try again.
+* Try to keep Subspace Locus 1457 safe for travelers.
+* If any ships get hit by rocks, pick up their lifepods and deliver them to the medbay in the North East quadrant for treatment.
+* If you pick up any crystalline minerals from busting rocks, deliver those to the prospector base in the South West quadrant for analysis.
+* If you get into a jam, hopefully you have enough charge on your Omega-13 to try again.
 Good luck!

 ## Attributions